Qaisar Shafi

-Qaisar Shafi is a British-American theoretical physicist and the Inaugural Bartol Research Institute Professor of Physics at the University of Delaware.
+Qaisar Shafi is a British-American theoretical physicist and Distinguished Professor of Physics and Astronomy Emeritus at the University of Delaware.

 Biography

 After graduating as valedictorian from Holland Park School, London, UK, he studied physics at Imperial College, London, where he received both his B.Sc.
 Honors and PhD.
 His PhD advisor was the late Nobel Laureate Professor Abdus Salam, whom he subsequently joined at the International Centre for Theoretical Physics (ICTP) in Trieste, Italy.
 Shafi was awarded an Alexander von Humboldt Prize and spent some years in Germany (Munich, Aachen, and Freiburg).
 In 1978, he received his Habilitation with Venia Legendi from the University of Freiburg.
 He then spent two years at CERN (Geneva, Switzerland) after which he moved to the United States.
 Since 1983, Shafi has been a faculty member at the Bartol Research Institute, University of Delaware, which in 2005 merged with the Department of Physics and Astronomy.

 Shafi has done pioneering research in areas ranging from Grand Unification to Kaluza-Klein theories, to inflationary cosmology and supersymmetric theories, and he is widely regarded as a leader in these fields.
 He has published more than 300 papers in refereed journals, among them many of the most prestigious in the field, lectured at close to 250 conferences, workshops, and universities.